aws-samples/amazon-sagemaker-studio-package-management/README.md

 Following sections give run down of each of four recommended package management options.

+## How to run the notebooks
+- `create-custom-app.ipynb`: run in a [SageMaker Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html), not in Studio
+- `persistent-conda-environments-on-efs.ipynb`: run in Studio
+- `studio-notebook-lifecycle-configurations.ipynb`: run in Studio

 ### SageMaker custom app image
 A SageMaker image or app image is a Docker container that identifies the kernels, language packages, and other dependencies required to run a Jupyter notebook in Studio.
 You use these images to create environments that you then run Jupyter notebooks on.
 Amazon SageMaker provides many [built-in images](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-available-images.html) for you to use.